DavesBasement/Daves-discord-madness/README.md

 # Daves-discord-madness
-This is a work in progress game. update! a test version with the intro dialogue!
+This is a work in progress game. ddm test.py is a test with the intro dialogue